Stroke is a leading cause of disability in both sexes, but it's not an equal-opportunity health crisis.

 According to guidelines from the American Stroke Association, physicians may consider two other therapies when tPA can't be used or the clot does not respond to it.

 When the diagnosis is TIA rather than a full stroke, evaluation and treatment focus on identifying and addressing possible causes of artery blockage.
 A clinician may use ultrasound to check the carotid arteries in the neck for narrowing or clotting.
+The carotid artery may be surgically opened to remove a clot (carotid endarterectomy), or a stent may be inserted through a catheter to hold the artery open.
 Medication to reduce clotting may be prescribed.